shunyangjhu/dependency-track-jhu/README.md

 - pip3 install requests
 - Run python3 NVD_lookup.py

-Step 3: import to Dependency Track
+Step 3: SBOM file imported to Dependency Track

 ## Results <a name="results"></a>

 The program would save a report (csv) file and manufacturer name (manufacturer.txt) under the current directory you are using
+- Web Crawler Result: product_list.csv file, manufacturer.txt
+- NVD Lookup Result: output.csv, output.json

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>